MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 > [!NOTE]
 > You must invite at least one connected contact for Outlook to add the Copilot for Sales app to the meeting.

-If the meeting is connected to an opportunity in CRM, an [opportunity summary](view-opportunity-summary.md) card is displayed showing the key details and status of the current opportunity.
+If the meeting is connected to an opportunity in CRM, an [opportunity summary](view-opportunity-summary.md) card is displayed on the **Highlights** tab showing the key details and status of the current opportunity.

 The connected record is displayed in the **Connected to** card.
 If the meeting is not connected and saved to CRM, a message is displayed to save and connect the meeting to a CRM record.
 For details about saving a meeting to CRM, see [Save Outlook activities to your CRM](save-outlook-activities-crm.md).